{user_name}

 Parallel displacement

-If both radar sensors move parallel in the same direction (here upwards), the tolerance range moves with them.
-Both sensors always remain in the safe zone.
+If both radar sensors move in parallel in the same direction (here upwards), the tolerance range follows along.
+Both sensors always remain in the safe range.

 project radar demonstrator led effect opposite movement